 The Scheme is open to any UK employer, regardless of their size or sector.
-This includes individual employers, who could furlough employees such as nannies, provided they met the other eligibility criteria.
+This includes individual employers, who are able to furlough employees such as nannies, provided they meet the other eligibility criteria.

 To qualify, the employer must have: